chobie/git-asset/README.md

 Transport class has `exists` API. so we can check existence of file before pushing it.
 And, git-asset provides usefull command for `git filter-branch`.
 Yay

-Sounds good? :octcat: but still EXPERIMENTAL!
+Sounds good? :octocat: but still EXPERIMENTAL!

 Basic Usage
 -----------